hedgerow512/gallery-dl-easyinsta/README.md

 Selling Point
 ---
 My programming skills aren't that great, but it's good enough to get the job done easily.
 After using gallery-dl for a few days for multiple jobs, scrolling back and forth in the terminal to edit the commands for a specific user, manually needing to organize the downloaded content myself, I find the method I created to be much easier and faster to work with.

-NOTE for Windows Users
----
-If you run this program on Windows, you should replace `os.system('clear')` with `os.system('cls')` in the source code.
-Mac and Linux users need not to change anything.